piotrlewandowski/webpack-5-react-typescript-starter/README.md

 1. Clone the repository `gh repo clone piotrlewandowski/webpack-5-react-typescript-starter` (or if you're not using GitHub CLI: `git clone git@github.com:piotrlewandowski/webpack-5-react-typescript-starter.git`)
 2. If you're using NVM run `nvm use` inside project directory to use node version set in `.nvmrc` file
-3. Run `npm install` or `npm i` to install all the dependencies
+3. Run `yarn install` to install all the dependencies
-4. To begin development task, run `npm start`
+4. To begin development task, run `yarn start`
 5. Open [http://localhost:8080](http://localhost:8080)

 ## Available commands

-- `npm clean` - delete the `dist` folder
+- `yarn clean` - delete the `dist` folder
-- `npm start` - start the dev server and watch for changes
+- `yarn start` - start the dev server and watch for changes
-- `npm run build` - create a production ready build in `dist` folder
+- `yarn build` - create a production ready build in `dist` folder
-- `npm run profile` - generate interactive treemap visualization of the contents of the bundle
+- `yarn profile` - generate interactive treemap visualization of the contents of the bundle
-- `npm run eslint:check` - execute eslint check
+- `yarn eslint:check` - execute eslint check
-- `npm run eslint:fix` - execute eslint check and automatically fix problems
+- `yarn eslint:fix` - execute eslint check and automatically fix problems
-- `npm run stylelint:check` - execute stylelint check
+- `yarn stylelint:check` - execute stylelint check
-- `npm run stylelint:fix` - execute stylelint check and automatically fix problems
+- `yarn stylelint:fix` - execute stylelint check and automatically fix problems